eisenjulian/nlp_estimator_tutorial/blog.md

 train_and_evaluate(classifier)
 ```

 One of the benefits of choosing a simple model is that it is much more interpretable.
 The more complex a model, the harder it is to inspect and the more it tends to work like a black box.
-In this example we can load the weights from our model's last checkpoint and take a look at what tokens correspond to the  biggest weights in absolute value.
-The results looks like what we would expect.
+In this example, we can load the weights from our model's last checkpoint and take a look at what tokens correspond to the  biggest weights in absolute value.
+The results look like what we would expect.

 ```python
 # Load the latest checkpoint